This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

 the cost of the repair may come close to or exceed the value of

-dont have the time to reverse engineer these amps.
-Most of
+service.
+I simply don't have the time to reverse engineer these

-the time these amps ARE however worth testing and attempting a
+amps.
+Most of the time these amps ARE however worth testing

-repair without a schematic.
-Our minimum bench fee will be applied.
+and attempting a repair without a schematic.
+My minimum bench

-7) We will charge you to test tubes you bought elsewhere, if you're
+7) I will charge you to test tubes you bought elsewhere, if you're

 not willing to test them yourself on our "public use"